pr222/home-environment/README.md

 ## Setting up the enrivonment variables
 ### For communicating with Arduino Cloud REST API
-How to create these variables is described more in detail [here](https://github.com/pr222/arduino).
+How to create these variables for this project is described more in detail in the repository for the [arduino code](https://github.com/pr222/arduino).

 ```CLIENT_ID``` and ```CLIENT_SECRET``` refers to the API key created in the Arduino Cloud Integrations page.